MSeveri96/MANULS/README.md

 A program to calculate the lowest possible electric field to make a chemical reaction barrierless.

 This first version of the code works with 1-D and  2-D scans of the potential energy surface.
-Two scripts are provided to extract the relevant data from ORCA and Guassian relaxed scan calculations.
+Two scripts are provided to extract the relevant data from ORCA and Gaussian relaxed scan calculations.

 ## Jump-Start Guide